unidendefi/eth3rdeye/README.md

 The downsides of this approach are:
 1. The TargetProducer must reveal the secret input.
 If they do not, there can be no verification of guesses against the target.
 2. By modularizing the words of the target, someone could iterate through all of the words, hash the results and compare against the `hash(secret)` which is stored on the blockchain.
 Then they would know what the words were and be able to cheat the system.
 3. By publishing a blockchain transaction, the identity of the Viewer is revealed.
-Wallet addresses are typically thought to be anonymous but in fact they could be de-anonymized by linking to an identity an exchange account, for example.
-This limitation can possibly be removed altogether by utilizing a zero-knowledge proof submitted to a verifier which verifies the submission without revealing the input address.
+Wallet addresses are typically thought to be anonymous but in fact they could be de-anonymized by linking to an identity exchange account, for example.
+This limitation can possibly be removed altogether by utilizing a zero-knowledge proof submitted to a verifier which verifies the logic without revealing the input address.

 To mitigate against 2, the TargetProducer is asked to generate another secret, called the [`salt`](https://en.wikipedia.org/wiki/Salt_(cryptography)).
 This would prevent a cheater from iterating through all of the words to match the published target, because they wouldn't know the salt.
 As part of the the reveal stage, the TargetProducer will reveal the secret words as well as the salt.
 Once the secret and the salt is revealed, scores can be calculated and the target verified as being the same that was initially chosen.